deseaux1966/1pt/README.md

 # 1pt
 The programs in R listed here are used to generate the results in "1 Points = 1 Point?".
 The *.csv file is a sample of the game data used for the NBA stats results.
-Complete data files are propietary and are available from bigdataball.com.
+Look at the "combined programs" files first to get an overview.

 To generate results, the "combined-stats.csv" should be un zipped first or changed to "combined-stats-4-games.csv".
 The latter is a small file for demonstration purposes.
 In R, the directory must be set to the location of the data file.